tkoetting03/PID-Tuner/README.md

 Our weights which we can alter are $K_p$ (proportional), $K_i$ (integral), and $K_d$ (derivative).
 Our proportional weight is a reaction to the value of the error, almost a 1:1 reaction.
 Our integral weight is a reaction to the total sum of the area under the error curve, so the more area accumulates the more it will try and correct the output.
 Our derivative weight is a reaction to the change in the error, if a sudden stop or start is detected this high rate of change will cause a significant reaction from the derivative weight.
 Each weight balances the other out, but sometimes it can be beneficial to only use two at a time (or even one depending on the situation).

 We now must find a way to make the integral and derivative components discrete so we can implement them into the code.

+### Integral Component

 We can numerically approximate our integral using the trapezoid rule.
 The trapezoid rule works as follows:

 We take an integral, say $\int^b_a f(x) dx$, we can find an equivalent value to $\int^b_a f(x) dx$ by taking: